mariankapisinsky/node-async-pam/integration/INTEGRATION.md

 The login.html file contains the necessary HTML code for a login page.
-Edit it to needs and taste, but do *not* delete included scripts, the form, and the #status and #messages elements.
+Edit it to needs and taste, but do *not* delete included scripts, the form, and #status and #messages elements.

 The login.js file contain the client-side JavaScript code for the login page.
 Only edit window.location.href path and the WebSocket server address.